emagiz/emdocs/mds/microlearning/crashcourse-platform-eventstreaming-external-users-es.md

 This video demonstrates how you could have handled the assignment and gives you some context on what you have just learned.

-<iframe width="1280" height="720" src="../../vid/microlearning/microlearning-external-users-es.mp4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>  ----------TO-DO-------------
+<iframe width="1280" height="720" src="../../vid/microlearning/microlearning-external-users-es.mp4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>